-- Taking anti-malaria medication when we travel to areas where we might be bitten by mosquitoes that carry malaria - When medicine is in a person's body before getting a mosquito bite, (s)he is much less likely to get sick from malaria when bitten - For women, taking contraceptives (birth control pills) - Chances of pregnancy greatly reduced when contraceptives are already in a woman's body when exposed to semen during sex - PrEP here: People who are not living with HIV take an HIV drug to reduce their risk of acquiring HIV if they are exposed to the virus
+- Taking anti-malaria medication when we travel to areas where we might be bitten by mosquitoes that carry malaria - When medicine is in a person's body before getting a mosquito bite, (s)he is much less likely to get sick from malaria when bitten - For women, taking contraceptives (birth control pills) - Chances of pregnancy greatly reduced when contraceptives are already in a woman's body when exposed to semen during sex - PrEP: People who are not living with HIV take an HIV drug to reduce their risk of acquiring HIV if they are exposed to HIV - Oral (by mouth) PrEP and injectable long-acting PrEP

-How Does PrEP Prevent the Spread of HIV?
+How Does PrEP Prevent HIV Transmission?

-- CD4 cells infected with HIV become little factories that make thousands of new viruses each day - HIV drugs work by blocking HIV from making copies of itself - If an HIV-negative woman already has HIV drugs in her bloodstream when she is exposed to HIV, e.g., during sex without condoms: - Medicine might be able to keep the HIV from making enough copies of itself to "take hold" - May prevent her from getting HIV
+- CD4 cells infected with HIV become little factories that make thousands of new viruses each day - HIV drugs work by blocking HIV from making copies of itself - If an HIV-negative woman already has HIV drugs in her bloodstream when she is exposed to HIV, e.g., during sex without condoms: - Medicine can keep HIV from making enough copies of itself - Prevents her from acquiring HIV

-Approval for Daily Oral PrEP
+Daily Oral PrEP

-July 2012: U.S. Food and Drug Administration (FDA) approved daily Truvada (tenofovir disoproxil fumarate + emtricitabine, or TDF/FTC) as PrEP for sexually active adults at risk of getting HIV
+July 2012: U.S. Food and Drug Administration (FDA) approved daily Truvada (tenofovir disoproxil fumarate + emtricitabine, or TDF/FTC) as PrEP for sexually active adults at risk of acquiring HIV